 Mahone Bay

 • This small town is famous for its picturesque setting of three churches along the water.
-We think the best viewpoint is from the parking lot across from Rebecca’s Restaurant.
+We think the best viewpoint is from the parking lot across from Rebecca’s Restaurant (they also have excellent lobster rolls).
 Then walk through the town, browse the artisan shops or have a meal at a local cafe or restaurant.

 Liverpool